RULE 3.5. ADDITIONAL PROCEDURE.

 B. Other Rules Apply.
 Except as otherwise provided in these rules and insofar as appropriate, the North Dakota Rules of Civil Procedure and North Dakota Rules of Evidence apply in disability and discipline proceedings.

 C. Standard of Proof.
-Disposition of formal charges of misconduct, petitions for reinstatement, and petitions for transfer to and from disability inactive or incapacitated status must be supported by clear and convincing evidence.
+Disposition of informal and formal charges of misconduct, petitions for reinstatement, and petitions for transfer to and from disability inactive or incapacitated status must be supported by clear and convincing evidence.

 D. Burden of Proof.
 Counsel has the burden of proof in proceedings seeking discipline or transfer to disability inactive or incapacitated status.
 The lawyer has the burden of proof in proceedings seeking reinstatement or transfer from disability inactive or incapacitated status.